 You probably consider your bedroom as your sanctuary.
 It is your own private space to rest, relax, and close the door on the stresses and struggles of life.
 But what happens when your sanctuary becomes more of a pigsty?
 Perhaps you have accumulated too many belongings or you’ve run out of storage altogether.
 You may not have the slightest clue how to decorate and orchestrate a space on your own.
-Whatever the dilemma, there are some wonderful bedroom organization tips to help even the messiest of bedrooms become havens once again.
+Whatever the dilemma, there are some efficient tips for organizing messy bedrooms so that even the messiest of the messiest may become pristine havens once again.

 First things first, you must round up everything in the room and take a good, hard look at it.
 This process may be time consuming, as you will want to empty your closet, drawers, and other bins and shelves, as well.
 Sort every item into three piles: Things to keep, things to donate, and things to throw away.

 If it is an item you have not used in a long time, ask yourself if you need to continue holding on to it.
 Some things you may keep for sentimental reasons, and that’s OK.
 But the goal here is to get rid of some things to freshen up the space.
 Keep in mind also that any item placed in the donation pile should be in functional and clean condition.
 Do not donate items that are damaged or in poor taste.